dibericky/matrix-compatibility/README.md

 ## How to run

-Given a configuration like, written in a file named `config.yml`:
+Given a configuration like, written in a file named `config.yml` in the `/configs` folder:
 ```yaml
 gitlab_base_api_host: "https://MY_GITLAB_API_HOST.com"
 services: